-Each player $a$ can take a scalar \textit{action} $\alpha_a \in [0,1]$. $\actvec$ denotes the profile of actions of all players, and $\actvec_l$ the restriction of this profile to a particular level $l$.
-In our pandemic-response policy-making example, $\alpha_a$ is an abstraction of the policy adopted by $a$, capturing the \textit{the extent of overall activity} (conversely, $1-\alpha_a$ represents the extent of social distancing implemented/recommended by $a$).
+We represent the \textit{players} in the \emph{hierarchical epidemic control game (HECG)} by \textit{nodes} in a directed rooted tree, as in Figure~\ref{fig:model}.
+An \emph{HECG} has a $3$-level structure: Government $g$ in the first level, States $\S = \{s_1, \ldots, s_m \}$ in the second, and Counties $\C = \{c_1, \ldots, c_n\}$ in the third.
+The Counties are partitioned among States and, hence, each County has a unique State as its parent.
+Each player $a \in g \cup \S \cup \C$ can take a scalar \textit{action} $\alpha_a \in [0,1]$ which abstracts the policy adopted by $a$, capturing the \textit{the extent of overall activity} implemented/recommended by $a$.
+Conversely, $1-\alpha_a$ represents the extent of social distancing.
 Thus, small $\alpha_a$ corresponds to the greatest reduction in infection spread (due to stricter social distancing).
-On the other hand, a large $\alpha_a$ will entail a higher policy implementation cost, such as socio-economic and psychological costs of social distancing.
-At the extremes of our illustration, $\alpha_a=1$ signifies no intervention, while $\alpha_a=0$ corresponds to a complete lockdown.
+On the other hand, large $\alpha_a$ entails a higher policy implementation cost, such as socio-economic and psychological costs of social distancing.
+At the extremes, $\alpha_a=1$ signifies no intervention, while $\alpha_a=0$ corresponds to a complete lockdown.

-\emph{HPMG} is a sequential game in which players make strategic decisions following the sequence of layers.
-Specifically, the player in level 1 moves (i.e., chooses a strategy) first, followed by all players in level 2, who first observe the strategy of $a_1$ and simultaneously choose a joint strategy profile in response.
-This is then followed by all players in level 3, and so on.
-Thus, all players in the same level $l$ make strategic choices simultaneously.
+\emph{HECG} is a sequential game in which players make strategic decisions following the sequence of layers.
+Specifically, the Government in level 1 moves (i.e., chooses a strategy) first, followed by all the States in level 2, who first observe the action of the Government and simultaneously choose a joint strategy profile in response.
+This is then followed by all the Counties in level 3 who observe the strategy of the States and simultaneously respond with joint strategy.
+See Figure~\ref{fig:model}.